 Early Action Deadlines of Popular Schools

-As you can see, most of the following schools have an early action deadline of November 1, with the exception of UNC Chapel Hill, whose early action deadline is October 15.
+As you can see, most of the following schools have an early action deadline of November 1, although there are some outliers.
 In the full list below, you'll find even more variation in terms of early action deadlines.

 |UNC Chapel Hill||October 15|